1 877 420 3731

 CONSIDERATIONS FOR BOAT PROTECTION

-When two or more dissimiliar metals are in contact with each other and immersed in an electroyte (a liquid that can conduct electricity), the more active metal electrically (less noble) will sacrifice itself by electron flow from the more negatively charged metal (the anode) to the more possitively charged metal (the cathode).
+When two or more dissimiliar metals are in contact with each other and immersed in an electroyte (a liquid that can conduct electricity), the more active metal electrically (less noble) will sacrifice itself by electron flow from the more negatively charged metal (the anode) to the more positively charged metal (the cathode).
 Hence, for protection of metal fittings on boats as well as hulls and drive units, a comprehensive plan of protection needs to be employed.

 By utilizing sacrificial anodes, these components will be protected because they are not corroding themselves with the loss of material as is the anode.
 For example, on a steel hulled boat with brass fittings submerged underwater, the two metals provide the anode (steel) and cathode (brass).
 The water completes the circuit just like a battery.
 In this arrangement, the steel will deteriorate as it is less noble than the brass.
 To protect both metals, a third metal is introduced that is less noble than the other two.
-The metals widely used for this catodic production are zinc, aluminum and magnesium.
+The metals widely used for this cathodic production are zinc, aluminum and magnesium.
 Each element has characteristics that make them suitable for certain applications.

 Factors that affect galvanic corrosion are the salinity of water, the pollutants present, the water flow rate, cavitation, oxygen content, temperature, etc.